Steeles Avenue: Brampton

 Brampton Transit routes 11 Steeles, 51 Hereford, and 511 Züm Steeles (bus rapid transit) run along much of the street in Brampton.
-The 11A branch of route 11 serves the street from Brampton Gateway Terminal to Humber College, while limited trips along route 11 and all 511 Züm Steels trips run from Lisgar GO Station to Humber College.
+The 11A branch of route 11 serves the street from Brampton Gateway Terminal to Humber College, while limited trips along route 11 and all 511 Züm Steeles trips run from Lisgar GO Station to Humber College.
 Route 51 Hereford serves the route west of Brampton Gateway Terminal to Mississauga Road.
 In addition, several other routes run along it for shorter stretches.